-REPORT FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT AND THE COUNCIL on the working of committees in 2023
+REPORT FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT AND THE COUNCIL

-1. Introduction
+1. INTRODUCTION

-The Commission presents its annual report on the working of committees in 2023 in line with Article 10(2) of Regulation (EU) No 182/2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers (the 'Comitology Regulation').
+The Commission presents its annual report on the working of committees in 2023 in line with Article 10(2) of Regulation (EU) No 182/2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers1 (the 'Comitology Regulation').